tinuzz/scst-3.x-debian/README.md

 * dpkg-buildpackage / pdebuild / ...

 Get the source code here:

 http://sourceforge.net/p/scst/svn/HEAD/tree/branches/3.0.x/
 https://github.com/bvanassche/scst/tree/svn-3.0.x

 The packaging and the resulting packages HAVE NOT BEEN THOROUGHLY TESTED.
 Use them at your own risk.
+The contents of this repository on every tagged commit /should/ at least produce a clean build with pbuilder.

 If your build fails, you can try this before starting your build tool: